CPT code 97112

 Key documentation elements for reimbursement success include ensuring required information is included in your treatment notes.
 Information such as treatment date, signature, therapist credentials, record of total treatment time, signatures of treating therapists and procedure specifics are all necessary components of a treatment note.
 In the medical record itself, therapists should make sure appropriate outcome measures are included from ordering provider, medical history, test results, and a signed visit record of patient receiving therapy for conditions requiring skilled therapy.
 Missing required information in your treatment note can deem your documentation incomplete and your claim may be denied.

-CPT code 97112 and compliance
+CPT Code 97112 and compliance

 For compliance, you need to have neuromuscular reeducation performed by a qualified professional, providing direct skilled intervention for a minimum of 8 minutes per unit.